 Other signs of low blood sugar can include:

 - feeling nervous or anxious

 - feeling lightheaded

 High blood sugar, or hyperglycemia, can also cause dizziness.
-In people with type 2 diabetes, the body may not be able to use insulin effectively enough to control blood sugar, leading to hyperglycemia.
+In people with type 2 diabetes, the body may not be able to use insulin effectively enough to manage blood sugar, leading to hyperglycemia.

 Other symptoms of high blood sugar include:

-People with diabetes have a higher risk of dehydration due to high blood sugar levels.
+People with type 2 diabetes have a higher risk of dehydration due to high blood sugar levels.
 High blood sugar causes the kidneys to remove excess glucose from the blood through urine.

 As the kidneys filter glucose out of the blood, they also remove water.
 This increased urination means that people with high blood sugar can become dehydrated more easily.

 Dehydration can cause dizziness.
 Other symptoms of dehydration include:

 - SGLT2 inhibitors